 The rest of the sets are adorable too and I would have been almost equally happy with the garden set.
-If you’re a Sumikko fan, take your chances at Tofu Cute.
+If you’re a Sumikko fan, try your luck!

-Also on my wishlist is this upcoming Rilakkuma British Tea Time series, which is currently up for pre-order at AmiAmi and should be more widely available next month.
+Also on my wishlist is this upcoming Rilakkuma British Tea Time series.
 Being British, this is of course exactly what my life is like (so fancy!) and it’s hard to choose a favourite.
 Maybe the sewing basket or the tea set?

 If you dream of visiting a cute character cafe in Japan, you can at least have a miniature cafe in your home with the Pikachu no Komorebi Cafe series!
 This is one I would be tempted to get the whole lot, though I’d need a dollhouse as well for the full effect.